-The worldwide launch of additional indications for HUMIRA, the conclusion of the TAP Pharmaceutical Products Inc. joint venture, the acquisitions of Kos Pharmaceuticals Inc., and Guidant's vascular intervention and endovascular solutions businesses, followed by the launch of the Xience V drug eluting stent, the amendment ending the U.S. Synagis co-promotion agreement, the loss of patent protection for some pharmaceutical products, and realized gains and unrealized losses on the Boston Scientific common stock have impacted Abbott's sales, costs and financial position over the last three years.
+The worldwide launch of additional indications for HUMIRA, the conclusion of the TAP Pharmaceutical Products Inc. joint venture, the acquisitions of Advanced Medical Optics, Inc., Kos Pharmaceuticals Inc. and Guidant's vascular intervention and endovascular solutions businesses, followed by the launch of the Xience V drug eluting stent, the loss of patent protection for some pharmaceutical products, the amendment ending the U.S. Synagis co-promotion agreement, and realized gains and unrealized losses on the Boston Scientific common stock have impacted Abbott's sales, costs and financial position over the last three years.

 Pharmaceutical research and development is focused on therapeutic areas that include immunology, oncology, neuroscience, pain management and infectious diseases.
-In 2003, Abbott began the worldwide launch of HUMIRA for rheumatoid arthritis, followed by launches for five additional indications, which increased HUMIRA's worldwide sales to \$4.5 billion in 2008 compared to \$3.0 billion in 2007, and \$2.0 billion in 2006.
-Abbott forecasts worldwide HUMIRA sales to increase more than 25 percent in 2009.
-Abbott is studying two additional indications for HUMIRA.
+In 2003, Abbott began the worldwide launch of HUMIRA for rheumatoid arthritis, followed by launches for five additional indications, which increased HUMIRA's worldwide sales to \$5.5 billion in 2009 compared to \$4.5 billion in 2008, and \$3.0 billion in 2007.
+Abbott forecasts worldwide HUMIRA sales to increase by approximately 20 percent in 2010.
+Abbott is studying additional indications for HUMIRA.
 Substantial research and development and selling support has been and continues to be dedicated to maximizing the worldwide potential of HUMIRA.
 In December 2006, Abbott acquired Kos Pharmaceuticals Inc. which complemented Abbott's existing franchise in the dyslipidemia market and strengthened the pharmaceutical pipeline for cholesterol management.
 Abbott's Trilipix, a next-generation product for management of triglycerides and the first product approved for use in combination with a statin was launched in 2008.
-Increased generic competition has resulted in U.S. sales of Omnicef declining from \$637 million in 2006 to \$25 million in 2008, and worldwide sales of clarithromycin declining from \$816 million in 2006 to \$651 million in 2008.
-Abbott has seen generic competition begin in the second half of 2008 for Depakote, which had U.S. sales of \$1.3 billion in 2008.
+Increased generic competition has resulted in worldwide Depakote sales declining from \$1.6 billion in 2007 to \$426 million in 2009, U.S. sales of Omnicef declining from \$235 million in 2007 to \$30 million in 2009 and worldwide sales of clarithromycin declining from \$724 million in 2007 to \$599 million in 2009.

-On December 31, 2006, the U.S. co-promotion agreement for Synagis terminated.
-Revenues for co-promotion of Synagis were \$373 million in 2006.
 In 2007, Abbott's nutritional products businesses were reorganized into a worldwide business to better leverage the opportunities available for strong nutritional brands.
 Significant efforts have been focused on capturing those opportunities, particularly in developing markets where growth has been strong.

-In April 2006, Abbott acquired Guidant's vascular intervention and endovascular solutions businesses and began to integrate it with Abbott's vascular business.
-The acquisition significantly improved Abbott's competitive position in this business that is characterized by rapid innovation.
 In 2008, Abbott received FDA approval to market the Xience V drug eluting stent in the U.S. and in 2006 received European Union approval.
 Xience V became the market-leading drug eluting stent in the U.S. in the fourth quarter of 2008.
+In June 2009, Xience PRIME, Abbott's next generation drug eluting stent, received CE Mark approval and was launched in Europe in August 2009.
+Abbott received approval to market Xience V in Japan in January 2010.

 In April 2006, Abbott acquired 64.6 million shares of Boston Scientific in connection with Abbott's acquisition of the vascular intervention and endovascular solutions businesses of Guidant.
 In 2007, the net loss charged to expense for the investment was \$153 million.
 At December 31, 2007, Abbott held 26.4 million shares of Boston Scientific common stock.
 In 2008, all of these shares were sold resulting in a small gain.

-Abbott's short- and long-term debt totaled \$11.4 billion at December 31, 2008, largely incurred to finance recent acquisitions.
+Abbott's short- and long-term debt totaled \$16.5 billion at December 31, 2009, largely incurred to finance recent acquisitions.
 Operating cash flows in excess of capital expenditures and cash dividends have partially funded acquisitions over the last three years.
-At December 31, 2008, Abbott's long-term debt rating was AA by Standard and Poor's Corporation and A1 by Moody's Investors Service.
-Abbott's access to short-term financing has not been affected by the recent credit market conditions.
+At December 31, 2009, Abbott's long-term debt rating was AA by Standard and Poor's Corporation and A1 by Moody's Investors Service.
+Abbott's access to short-term financing was not affected by the credit market conditions in 2008 and early 2009.